thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 To build |SOF| quickly use the built-in scripts after setting up the environment.
 For the first time build, build *rimage* tool first.

-Build the firmware.
+Build firmware of all platforms.

 .. code-block:: bash

    $ cd ~/work/sof/sof/
-   $ ./scripts/xtensa-build-all.sh
+   $ ./scripts/xtensa-build-all.sh -a

 .. note::